flapjack/flapjack-diner/README.md

 ---

-Return a list of downtimes for a check on an entity (outages outside of scheduled maintenance periods):
+Return an array of downtimes for a check on an entity (outages outside of scheduled maintenance periods):

 ```ruby
 # start time (Time object, optional)